BasharEmon/BasharEmon.github.io/_pages/about.md

 <div id="innovation" style="position: relative; top: -60px;"></div>
 ## <a name="innovation"></a>innovation

 During my PhD, under the guidance of Professor Taher Saif, I developed a microfabricated force sensor that addresses a long-standing problem in cell/tissue mechanics: the inability to measure cellular forces in 3D microenvironments that evolve mechanically with time.
 Unlike traditional 2D traction force microscopy, this platform enables direct quantification of single- and multicellular forces in self-assembled 3D tissues with nanonewton resolution, alongside simultaneous readouts of matrix stiffening.
-These sensors have been used to uncover dynamic mechanical interactions between cancer cells and stromal fibroblasts, revealing a feedback mechanism that promotes tumor invasion and remodeling of the extracellular matrix (ECM).
-Published in [Science Advances](https://www.science.org/doi/10.1126/sciadv.abf2629) & [Nature Protocols](https://www.nature.com/articles/s41596-024-01106-8), this platform lays the foundation for biomechanical assays, drug screening, and ultimately mechanics-informed precision therapies.
+These sensors have been employed to uncover dynamic mechanical interactions between cancer cells and stromal fibroblasts, revealing a feedback mechanism that promotes tumor invasion and remodeling of the extracellular matrix (ECM).
+Published in <a href="https://www.science.org/doi/10.1126/sciadv.abf2629" target="_blank">Science Advances</a> &
+<a href="https://www.nature.com/articles/s41596-024-01106-8" target="_blank">Nature Protocols</a>, this platform lays the foundation for biomechanical assays, drug screening, and ultimately mechanics-informed precision therapies.

 <div style="text-align: center; padding: 20px;">
   <img src="/images/Sensor_force_SEM.png"